Dancha16/Pet/README.md

 # **Nginx Log Parser Script**

-This repository contains a Bash script that parses an Nginx log file (`nginx.log`) and generates a report of IP addresses, the number of requests from each IP, and optionally, the country associated with each IP address.
+This pet-project repository contains a Bash script that parses an Nginx log file (`nginx.log`) and generates a report of IP addresses, the number of requests from each IP, and optionally, the country associated with each IP address.

 ## **Features**
 - Parses Nginx log files to extract and count IP addresses.